About this listing

-Having graduated with a 1st class degree in Psychology (Bristol University), I joined a graduate-training scheme in a London advertising agency.
-I spent 10 years from 1976 at Saatchi and Saatchi, rising to board level and running a large client service group.
-By 1991 I was running the London office of a multi-national advertising agency.
+A Psychology grad (Bristol University), I joined the crazy London advertising agency world, spending 10 years at Saatchi and Saatchi, later running the London office of a multi-national agency.
 After the birth of my third child, I became a joint partner in a strategic communications and issues research business.

 By 2001, the conflicting demands of career, home and three pre-pubescent children were no longer reconcilable.
-I gave up work, relocated to the Yorkshire Dales and finally I allowed myself to discover my creative side.
-I started studying and making ceramics, later undertaking a Foundation Course at a local college.
-After walking the pilgrimage to Santiago de Compostela in 2003, I realised that I wanted to focus on life painting.
-I have taken classes with several artists, locally, in London, Spain and France, to whom I owe much.
+I gave up work, relocated to the Yorkshire Dales, finally allowing myself to discover my creative side.

 I have walked the pilgrimage to Santiago de Compostela alone and with my son, volunteered as a Samaritan for 11 years and been a school governor.
 From November 2015 for three months, my husband, Chris and I worked overseas in The Gambia.

 Our home is full of my paintings.
 My passion is celebrating the human landscape in all its conditions; particularly women, their body image and the woman within - those qualities that make them shine uniquely.